ykl1993/cdn/intl.en-US/API Reference/Call method.md

 Request Parameters

-For each request, the operation to be executed must be specified, namely the Action parameter \(e.g. CreateCDNServer\), and each operation must contain the common request parameters and the specific request parameters of the specified operation.
+For each request, the operation to be executed must be specified, namely the Action parameter \(e.g. OpenCdnService\), and each operation must contain the common request parameters and the specific request parameters of the specified operation.

 Character encoding